 3. When the stock market drops, I prefer to sell some riskier investments and invest the money in safer investments.

 4. The chart below shows the average historical return, the number of years with negative returns, and the loss during the 2008 financial crisis.
 Given the possible gain or loss in any year, which portfolio allocation would you be comfortable investing in?

 Listening to the investment risk tolerance reality

-Finally, ongoing discussions are the most critical aspect of measuring your risk tolerance.
+Finally, ongoing discussions are critical to measuring your risk tolerance.
 Listening to your concerns, thoughts, financial situations, and changes in your life – feelings and facts not captured in a questionnaire.
 We’ve been doing this for almost 20 years.
-We have used numerous questionnaires and software to effectively capture your investment risk tolerance.
+We have used numerous questionnaires and software to capture your investment risk tolerance effectively.
 Whether we use 10 questions or 50 questions, paper and pencil, or an online survey, those tools are only essential and complete if used in conjunction with a discussion.
-Not just one time, but whenever we discuss risk, return, and allocation.
+Not just one time but whenever we discuss risk, return, and allocation.
 That is where meaningful decisions are made.

 Part 2 – Understand your risk capacity